dsandux/dsandux/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on conversational solutions of the retail industry.
+- 🌱 I’m currently learning data science.
+- 👯 I’m looking to collaborate on ds projects and ux projects.
+- 🤔 I’m looking for help with data science.

 <!--
 **dsandux/dsandux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.